TheMuuj/TheMuuj.github.io/_posts/2020-08-29-csharp-awaiting-multiple-tasks.md

 ).ConfigureAwait(false);
 ```

-I'm actually late to the game here, and a slightly better syntax with fewer extra memory allocations can be accomplished by creating specialized a series of `TupleTaskAwaiter` `struct` types, and adding `GetAwaiter` extension methods to the various `ValueTuple` types.
+I'm actually late to the game here.
+A slightly better syntax can be accomplished by creating specialized a series of `TupleTaskAwaiter` `struct` types, and adding `GetAwaiter` extension methods to the various `ValueTuple` types.
 After all, like most C# syntax sugar features, `async`/`await` is based on pattern matching and not specific classes or interfaces.
+Using custom `struct` awaiters means it doesn't add allocation overhead, but it appears to still use `Task.WhenAll` under the hood which would allocate a `Task` and an array for the results.

 This is already packaged up in the `TaskTupleAwaiter` [NuGet package](https://www.nuget.org/packages/TaskTupleAwaiter/).

-The syntax is slightly different.
-I tend to prefer it, and would consider using it.
-However I'm perfectly happy with my solution and the extra allocations probably aren't a big deal most of the time.

 The equivalent syntax to the above for `TaskTupleAwaiter` would be: